wp-plugins/peanut-butter-bar-smooth-version/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.

 ==Changelog==

+= 1.2.1 =
+* XSS Security fix : add_query_arg escaping
+* Enhancement : Added cache clearing for TotalCache and SuperCache when saving a bar change.

 = 1.2.0 =
 * Enhancement : Added pbb_filter_bar_output filter.
 See http://peanutbutterplugin.com/help-topics/filters-and-hooks-in-pbb-smooth/